Nichokas/cargo-warehouse/readme.md

 # cargo-warehouse
 ### A Rust utility that significantly reduces disk space usage and speeds up Rust builds by creating a shared cache for build artifacts across multiple projects.

-## 🚀 Features
-Creates a centralized build cache in your home directory Automatically links your Rust projects to use this shared cache Cross-platform support for Windows and Unix-based systems Reduces disk usage by avoiding duplicate build artifacts Speeds up builds by reusing cached dependencies

 ## 📥 Installation
 ```bash
 cargo install cargo-warehouse